 As a witch.

-Don’t expect too much comedy from this one, but do expect to feel chilled and relaxed like no other anime is capable of.
+Don’t expect too much comedy from this one, but do expect to feel chilled and relaxed like no other

 But Orange highlights depression, suicide, romance, guilt and bullying.
 Which sets it apart from your average slice of life series.